 However, please know that when it comes to beige decor, I think that beige and gray look fabulous together!

 Ever go the beach on a cloudy day?

 Gray and Beige.
 Right?

-But we need to throw in a bit of drift wood, some seaweed, some pretty beach glass and a dead fish or two.
+But let’s throw in a bit of drift wood, bright green seaweed, some pretty beach glass and a dead fish or two.
 Just kidding about the dead fish.

 This turn of the century beauty is estimated to be worth between $20,000-$30,000.